GyverLibs/EncButton/README_EN.md

 - V3.4
   - access to the click counter during a pressed turn
   - Added function Detach ()
+- V3.5
+  - added dependence of Gyverio (accelerated Pino survey)
+  - added the opportunity to set your pharmacy and pine reading functions
+- V3.5.2
+  - Optimization
+  - Simplified replacement of custom functions
+  - Fixed a compilation error when using a library in several .cpp files
+- V3.5.3
+  - Added the number of clicks to the Press/Release/Click/Pressing poll
+- V3.5.5 - Collback based on the STD :: Function for ESP

 <a id="feedback"> </a>
 ## bugs and feedback